Georgia Health Insurance

 Georgia is located between Europe and Asia, East of the Black Sea.
 Georgia borders Turkey and Armenia to the South and Azerbaijan to the East.
 The country has a land area of 69,700 square kilometers.
 Georgia declared its independence from the Soviet Union in 1991.
 The country contains three independent republics namely Abkhazia, Adjara, and South Ossetia.
-Mountainous South Ossetia is officially part of Georgia.
-In 2008, Russia and Georgia went to war over South Ossetia, it declared independence from Georgia and was recognised by Russia, although only a few other countries followed suit.
-The region of South Ossetia lies in the North central part of Georgia.
+In 2008, Russia and Georgia went to war over South Ossetia.
+It declared independence from Georgia and was recognized by Russia, although only a few other countries followed suit.

 Georgia is one of the poorest countries of the former Soviet Union.
 According to official statistics, about 31% of the population lives below the poverty line.
 People who live in rural areas, where unemployment is high, are much more likely to be poor and have little or no access to basic healthcare services.
-In theory, healthcare in Georgia is free for those people living below the poverty line, but in reality, patients often have to pay for the medical services, especially for medicines.
-One of the reasons for this is that the salaries of medical staff in the country are often low and they depend on out-of-pocket payments to increase their income.
-The salaries of medical personnel are negotiated on an individual basis between the healthcare personnel and the medical facility managers.
-Their salaries can be based on workload or an agreed salary, or a combination of both.
+In theory, healthcare in Georgia is free for those people living below the poverty line, but in reality, patients often have to pay for medical services, especially for medicines.

-For any planned hospitalisation and primary care visits at the hospitals, the patients are required to pay upfront for services rendered.
 For emergency care, hospitals normally treat patients first and then subsequently invoice the patients.
 Officially, patients are required to pay their bills before discharge.
-Individual hospitals are responsible for their own budget.
-For visitors and expatriates it is recommended that international health insurance be taken out prior to your visit, so that you will be covered in the case of an emergency, as the nearest center of medical excellence may be outside of Georgia.
+Individual hospitals are responsible for their own budgets.
+For visitors and expatriates, it is recommended that international health insurance be taken out prior to your visit so that you will be covered in the case of an emergency, as the nearest center of medical excellence may be outside of Georgia.

-The political and economic relations between Georgia and Moscow have been tense since Georgia gained its independence in 1991, coupled with Russia’s support for separatists in South Ossetia, which makes the political status of Georgia rather unstable.
-If you are looking for peace-of-mind knowing that medical costs will be covered in case of an accident or illness for yourself and your family while travelling to Georgia, purchasing a comprehensive travel insurance or an expat medical insurance plan will be the optimal solution for you.
+If you are looking for peace of mind knowing that medical costs will be covered in case of an accident or illness for yourself and your family while traveling to Georgia, purchasing comprehensive travel insurance or an expat medical insurance plan will be the optimal solution for you.
 This will cover any overseas medical costs, including medical evacuation in the event of a serious illness or accident.

-Pacific Prime is a one-stop insurance brokerage service provider for you when travelling to Georgia.
+Pacific Prime is a one-stop insurance brokerage service provider for you when traveling to Georgia.
 We offer a wide range of policies to meet your individual needs, including benefits such as dental, maternity, inpatient, outpatient, specialist consultations, and many others.
-We offer a large variety of health care plans as well as travellers insurance plans.
-Contact our professional advisers today to enjoy full insurance protection such as an Health Insurance Plan for yourself and your family.
+Contact our professional advisers today to enjoy impartial advice on health insurance, free quote, and claims assistance internationally.